swch/slate/source/includes/_rest.md

 - FAILURE
 - COMPLETED

-<aside class="notice">Update calls to /place_card_on_single_site_jobs require the cardholder's personal cardholder_safe_key header to encrypt and save the safe when Strivve does not manage keys for a customer (this is an environment setting).
-The safe keys are also not required if updating non-safe user properties.</aside>
+<aside class="notice">Create calls to /place_card_on_single_site_jobs require the cardholder's personal cardholder_safe_key header to encrypt and save the safe when Strivve does not manage keys for a customer (this is an environment setting).</aside>

 ## Update single-site job